-"There needs to be a lot more emphasis on what a child CAN do, not what they cannot do."
+"There needs to be a lot more emphasis on what a child can do, not what they cannot do."

 - Dr. Temple Grandin

-My parents immigrated to the United States in the early 1980's and became successful in their careers and provided me with a childhood and life that was far beyond their wildest adolescent dreams.
+My parents immigrated to the United States in the early 1980's and became successful in their careers and provided me with a childhood and life that was far beyond their wildest dreams.
 As a product of two innovative, compassionate and dedicated dreamers, I find it inherently necessary to do good in this world.

 Autism does not discriminate, and many of the families that have children with autism cannot afford to send their children to private schools.